ssarkisy/Delta-Theory/README.md

+## Obsidian Setup

+This vault is designed to work out‑of‑the‑box in Obsidian (no required plugins).

+1) Install Obsidian (local‑first): `https://obsidian.md`
+2) Open repository as the vault folder.
+3) Recommended core features:
+   - Graph view for navigating S/V/A links
+   - Backlinks pane for recursive traceability
+   - File explorer for the dot‑decimal structure

+Notes use YAML fields (`type`, `tags`, optional `polarity`) and internal wikilinks.
+Unique IDs are not required; avoid custom plugins to keep the kernel portable.

 ## What is Delta Theory?

 Delta Theory is a universal framework for understanding **how systems evolve** — in physics, software, cognition, ecosystems, and beyond.